 Running a startup is like trying to sprint up the sands of an hourglass as they’re falling.
-You will always be operating in an environment in which there’s never *enough* of anything to hold onto, and the corresponding emotion to that ‘never enough-ness’ is fear.
-There is a lot for founders to be afraid of when they’re running their startup.
-This isn’t about you and it’s not a personal failing - it’s a fact of your ecosystem.
+You will always be operating in an environment in which expectations are sky-high and you’ll never have enough time, headcount, skill, runway, or growth to feel comfortable.
+The corresponding emotion to that ‘never enough-ness’ is fear.

 What You’ll Learn: